crellee/economic-logger-test/README.md

 Server - `dotnet restore` - to restore nuget packages, `dotnet build` - to build the solution, `cd Timelogger.Api && dotnet run` - starts a server on http://localhost:3001.
 You can download Visual Studio Code.
 The project was tested on MacOS High Sierra and Windows 10.

-The server solution contains an an API only with a basic Entity Framework in memory context that acts as a database.
+The server solution contains an API only with a basic Entity Framework in memory context that acts as a database.

-Client - `npm install` to install depednencies, `npm start` runs the create-react-app development server
+Client - `npm install` to install dependencies, `npm start` runs the create-react-app development server

 Basic project setup using bootstrap styling